-New York's Cuomo ties municipal funding to police reforms and fight against racism
+New York's Cuomo links municipal funding to police reforms to fight racism

 “If there’s no trust, the community is not going to allow the police to police.
 And there is no trust, or there is a breach of the trust, and that has to be restored and repaired,” Cuomo said.

-Tying state dollars to “systemic reform of police departments” is the only way to achieve dramatic changes to battle racism that protesters have been urging for decades, he said.
+Tying state dollars to “systemic reform of police departments” is the only way to achieve dramatic changes to battle racism that protesters have been urging for decades, Cuomo said.
+About 500 local police departments will be affected, he said.

 “Sit down at the table with the local community, address these issues, get a plan, pass that plan by your local government.
-And if you don’t you’re not going to get any additional state funds.”
+And if you don’t you’re not going to get any additional state funds,” Cuomo said.

 Reporting by Gabriella Borter and Barbara Goldberg; Editing by Chizu Nomiyama and Tom Brown